dspiteself/nakkaya.com/posts/2009-12-09-poor-mans-arduino-line-follower.markdown

        engin.forward(255,10);
      }

-steer function is where the movement happens, it asks for a position, depending on the position, turn the front wheel and move one step forward.
+We ask for a bearing then tell the engine to turn in that direction and move forward one step.

      int navigation::getBearing(){
        unsigned int val[3];